 In addition to children, helpless, sick or people who are not sensitive to heat (e.g. diabetics) should never be left alone with a hot water bottle without the presence of a responsible, supervising adult.
 If there's any doubt, ask your doctor before using the hot water bottle.

 Five ideas for your hot water bottles once you have finished using them

-Store your tablet and i-pad cover in your disused hot water bottle in a few simple sets.
-Firstly, place your tablet over your hot water bottle to make sure it is the correct side aligning the bottom of your tablet with the bottom of your hot water bottle.
+Store your tablet and i-pad cover in your disused hot water bottle in a few simple steps.
+Firstly, place your tablet over your hot water bottle to make sure it is the correct size by aligning the bottom of your tablet with the bottom of your hot water bottle.
 Then cut above the top edge of your tablet.
 If you want you could also attach studs at the top so that it can be closed but remember to cut further up the hot water bottle to allow space for this.
 Once complete you can simply slide your tablet inside.

 Knee cushions are great if you need to do work close to the ground for instance if you are cleaning, gardening or fixing something.
-Simply fill your hot water bottle with soft materials such as cotton buds, excess fabric and newspaper until you are satisfied with its softness.
+Simply fill your hot water bottle with soft materials such as cotton balls, excess fabric and newspaper until you are satisfied with its softness.
 Don’t forget to seal the stopper before using.

 Hot water bottles are great places to hide your valuable items such as money, jewellery and keys.
 No-one would ever suspect it and look inside.

 Hot water bottles have been designed to hold water so there are few better household items better at carrying 1 to 2 litres of the good stuff for your plants.
-Just remember not to fill to the brim as water may more out if you squeeze too much.
+Just remember not to fill to the brim as water may spill out if you squeeze too much.